Gedor-Team/Gedor/README.md

 # Gedor
-A mobile application that enables government agencies to manage public complaints effectively.
-Users can submit, track, and receive updates on their complaints, with automated sentiment analysis helping prioritize issues for faster responses.
+A mobile application designed to help government agencies streamline the management of public complaints.
+Users can easily submit complaints, monitor their progress, and receive updates, while the system ensures automated routing for efficient resolution.

 ## Overview
 This capstone project is developed to fulfill the mandatory graduation requirements of the Bangkit program.